 1.Spray your shoes all over the surface to protect the leather.
 Use a suede/leather combination spray, keep it 20cm from the shoe and spray as straight as possible.
 Let them dry for at least 12h and repeat once a month for optimal protection.

-2. After buying your beauties they will adjust to your feet, but should wish them to expand more or if you do not have the patience to wait for it, you can always get them blocked by a shoemaker.
+2. After buying your beauties they will adjust to your feet, but should you wish them to expand more or if you do not have the patience to wait for it, you can get them blocked by a shoemaker.
 Block only half a size at a time and maybe block twice, rather than stretch them too much from the start.
-In Copenhagen we work well with Hælebaren City.
+In Copenhagen we work well with Hovedbanegårdens Skomager.

 4. Keep your shoes away from excessive heat, rain, snow, sleet, hail, and other liquid hazards, but should the inevitable occur, then allow them to dry out naturally, don't ever put them close to the radiator as it would melt the glue and ruin the shoes.
 Stuffing the shoes with newspaper can also help to absorb the moisture if the weather was really mean to you.

-5. Roccamore shoes all have leather soles because they adapt better to your foot and create a higher comfort all together.
-But, leather soles are a bit delicate.
-A little rain won't hurt them, but everyday use in heavy rain will make the leather expand and lose its shape.
-Salt will completely kill you soles as it will eat away the material almost right away, so avoid salt as much as possible and take care of heavy rain.
+5. Roccamore shoes have leather soles with a rubber patch, because they adapt better to your foot and create a higher comfort all together.
+Everyday use in heavy rain will make the leather expand and lose its shape.
+Salt can eat away the material not covered by rubber, so avoid salt as much as possible and take care of heavy rain.

-10. Avoid using plastic or non-breathable covers - Never store your shoes in a plastic bag or box!
+11. Avoid using plastic or non-breathable covers - Never store your shoes in a plastic bag or box.

 HOW TO CLEAN